-What Can We Learn From The FTX Scandal?
+FTX Scandal: What Can We Learn From It?

 FTX is a cryptocurrency exchange based in the Bahamas.
 It was founded by Sam Bankman-Fried, a Jewish guy in his twenties with childish hair nicknamed SBF.
 SBF came from a lovely Jewish family and grew up on the campus of Stanford University since both of his parents are Stanford legal professors.
 His Aunt, BTW, is the dean of Columbia University.
 SBF himself went to MIT, and considered a genius.